Terminal-2 icon

 Encode the Operation JSON object to Base64.

-• Option 2: form-encoded key-value pairs (using & as a separator).
+• Option 2: Form-encoded key-value pairs (using & as a separator).
 For example:

-2. Make a pre-authorization PaymentRequest with:
+2. Make a pre-authorization payment request, including:

 Parameter Required Description